Isaiah 40:1-2: Comfort My People (publ. 2024-10-20)

 The statement "that she has received of the LORD'S hand double for all her sins" is one that has caused difficulty for interpreters.
 Commentators such as Leupold and TBKC try to explain that "double" (כפלים) really means something like "ample", or "full", or "sufficient".
 However, I think that even if we understand "double" to be used metaphorically, this still must refer to an extra amount, rather than just enough.

-My view is that God did, in a certain sense, give Israel more suffering or punishment than they deserved.
+My view is that God did, in a certain sense, give Israel more suffering or punishment than she deserved.
 This is not hard to recognize, if we consider the harsh history of the Jewish people, such as the astrocities of the pogroms and the Holocaust.
-Certainly they were not deserving of these miseries, at least not any more than all the other wicked nations in the world that have turned away from God.
+Certainly they were not deserving of these miseries, at least not any more than all the other nations and peoples in the world.
 The important point is that God did not allow these sufferings because he hates Israel, but rather because he loves her.
 These sufferings were necessary to chasten Israel; to teach her to trust in ʏʜᴡʜ, rather than herself; to keep her distinct from all the other peoples of the world; and ultimately to lead her to repentance and the promised joys of the millenial kingdom, in which all her fortunes will be reversed.

 Those of us who have put our trust in the Christ — many of us look at our lives and wonder why God gives us so much difficulty and suffering, compared to our neighbors and acquaintances who do not follow Christ.
 The answer is that God loves us, and he knows that trials are necessary to keep our hearts focused on him, and to purify our faith.
 If we are faithful and keep trusting in God, in the end the enduring benefits will far outweigh the brief pains of this life, and our faith will glitter as gold in the sunlight.